frlequ/homeassistant-mojelektro/README.md

 ![Screenshot of a Mojelectro in Home Assistant using Apex Chart Card.](/energy.png)

 ### Warning for existing users:
-This update should not erase existing sensors, but will not update the energy produced `_output` entities.
+This update should not erase existing sensors, ~~but will not update the energy produced _output entities.~~ (Update in the latest version)

 ### Note about data:
 This integration gathers energy information with a 24-hour delay because API doesn't provide real-time data.
 Unfortunately, this delay leads to inaccurate readings, especially between midnight and 6 a.m as data aggregates.
 The problem lies with Mojelektro, and there's no way around it.